 Like 790 Duke, the 790 Adventure also comes with four riding options – Street, Rain, Off-road and an optional Rally mode.
 The off-road mode is designed to maintain the grip of the tyres on loose surfaces.
 Other electronic features which are borrowed from its 790 sibling are – traction control, cornering ABS, quickshifter, lean-sensitive traction control and a colour TFT instrument console with an additional inbuilt GPS mount above it.
 The ABS also gets an off-road mode and can be switched off completely – pretty useful when you are in mood for some mudslinging action!

-The report predicts that the motorcycle will come in ‘9-12 months’ which means we are looking at the middle of next year for its arrival.
-Like the Duke, expect it to also come via the CKD route.
+Like the Duke, expect it to also come via the CKD route from Austria.
 Since we are in transition, it will definitely be propelled by a BSVI compliant engine and we estimate it to cost about 11-12 Lakhs.
 It will rival the likes of Triumph Tiger 800 XR, Ducati Multistrada 950 and BMW F750 GS.
 There is also a premium version in the lineup – Adventure R. It will be interesting to see if it also gets launched in India.